Jackson-Wozniak/SimCombat-MMA-League/README.md

   - Time starts based on the date the program is first run, but doesn't match real time
   - Events are held every 1-hour real time, equal to 1 week (each Saturday) in game
   - Event names start at 1 and follow from there ({League Name} 2, {League Name} 3...)
-  - Fights are scheduled 4 weeks in advance, so a 4 week schedule always exists
+  - Fights are scheduled 4 weeks in advance, so a 4-week schedule always exists
   - Fights are chosen based on ELO within a weight class
   - Fighters cannot have more than one scheduled bouts at a time.
 No injuries/backups occur in this simulation
 - Fighters